 - the pH balance

-You can consider things such as whether the soil is made for edible foods, because remember that your marijuana is going to end up inside your body.
+You can consider things such as whether the soil is made for edible foods, because remember that your weed is going to end up inside your body.
 If it’s organic, there’s no need to panic.

 The most important factor aside from being chemical free is the pH level.
 This is generally the biggest variable between soils that you will find in stores.
-Marijuana likes a pH balance of 5.5-6.8
+Weed likes a pH balance of 5.5-6.8

 Your soil should be fertilized already – especially if you are a first-time grower.
 If it’s not, you’ll be required to fertilize your plants, which adds extra work.
 If a product is lightweight, and containing few nutrients, it is of no use to you.
-Soil lacking in nutrients is not a conducive environment to growing marijuana plants.
+Soil lacking in nutrients is not a conducive environment to growing cannabis plants.

-For the easiest cultivation, your soil should have a good balance between marijuana’s favourite nutrients: nitrogen, potassium and phosphate.
+For the easiest cultivation, your soil should have a good balance between weed’s favourite nutrients: nitrogen, potassium and phosphate.
 Some potting mixes will contain high levels of nitrogen and lower levels of phosphate, which is less ideal for those who want growing to be easy.
 Look for a good balance between the three nutrients.

 In Europe, the following nutrient content is standard: